The phrase “random acts of kindness” (RAK) is relatively well known and has been shared all over the world.

 I have highlighted two studies I have found while researching this topic.
 Hopefully, this will give you more insight into the current understanding of kindness as an intervention and the multiple modalities it can be used in.

-Reflecting on acts of kindness toward the self: Emotions, generosity, and the role of social norms (Julie J. Exline, Adrienne Morck Lisan, and Elianna R. Lisan, 2012)
+Reflecting on acts of kindness toward the self: Emotions, generosity, and the role of social norms (Exline, Lisan, & Lisan, 2012)

 Researchers, Exline, Morck Lisan, and Lisan, looked at how reflecting on acts of kindness toward the self could affect emotions, generosity, and the role of social norms.
 For example, they asked, “How do people respond, in terms of emotion and behavior, when prompted to recall an act of kindness from another person?”